-- January 2007, whichever occurs first.

-- 750 feet in length) whether at berth or at anchor.

-- specific site and also in the context of the entire downtown waterfront planning area:

-- Vehicular Traffic, including necessary signalization.

-- diverse use of uplands.

-- Pedestrian access.
-0

-- Sidewalks.
-0

-- Extension of seawalk from downtown to the proposed dock.
-0

-- Impacts to navigation and anchorage in Juneau Harbor.
-0

-- o Impacts to view planes.

-- pollution.

-- Extension of bus shuttle service.
+- No cruise ship berthing or lightering facility should occur within the city and borough outside of the area encompassed by the plan, before adoption of the borough-wide study of cruise ship alternatives or January 2007, whichever occurs first. - The capacity within the area encompassed by the plan should not exceed five large ships (greater than 750 feet in length) whether at berth or at anchor. - In addition, any proposals to develop additional berths within the area encompassed by the plan should include a design for the dock and related facilities that address the following issues with regard to the specific site and also in the context of the entire downtown waterfront planning area: - o Vehicular Traffic, including necessary signalization. - Staging for buses and other tour vehicles in the most efficient manner possible to provide for diverse use of uplands. - Pedestrian access. - o Sidewalks. - o Extension of seawalk from downtown to the proposed dock. - o Impacts to navigation and anchorage in Juneau Harbor. - o Impacts to view planes. - o Environmental impacts, including consideration of shore power to mitigate potential air pollution. - Extension of bus shuttle service.